DMNerd/Dotfiles/README.md

 # Dotfiles
-My dotfiles form MacOS setup
+My dotfiles for MacOS setup

 Automated install script installs all the dependencies and stows the configuration files GNU Stow utility!